StuntsPT/Structure_threader/docs/test_data.md

 ## SmallTestData.structure.tar.xz
 This file is a Structure formatted input file which was used to benchmark Structure.
-This is a medium sized SNP file (302 SNPs) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
+This is a medium sized SNP file (80 SNPs) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
 The file was downloaded from [chromossome 22](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz), and was then filtered using vcftools following the same criteria and commands as the BigTestData.str file.

 The used commands were:

-    cut -d " " -f 1-302 SmallData.structure > SmallData302SNPs.structure
+    cut -d " " -f 1-80 SmallData.structure > SmallData302SNPs.structure
-    head -n 501 SmallData302SNPs.structure > SmallTestData.structure
+    head -n 201 SmallData302SNPs.structure > SmallTestData.structure
-    tar cvfJ SmallTestData.structure.tar.xz SmallTestData.structure